 How quick should you be, how do you cope with very large classes of sheep, should you always handle every sheep?

 Some shows will have very large classes.
 You should handle all sheep as a courtesy to the exhibitors who will after all have spent a considerable amount of time preparing their sheep for the show.
-Move forward sheep that you like, as you find them.
-Place sheep as you find them so that you do not have to handle sheep more than once.
+Move forward sheep that you like, as you find them so you don’t have to handle sheep more than once.
 Be aware of the time scale, don’t waste time but be consistent and thorough.

 How do you handle sheep, which parts of the anatomy do you check and assess?

-Follow a set routine when handling the sheep, this will ensure that you check everything on all animals.
-Check all points including teeth, testicles, udders and pasterns.
+Follow a set routine when handling the sheep; this will ensure that you check everything on all animals.
+Check all points including testicles and udders.
 Do not handle loins too roughly.
 Check behind shoulders and between front legs for over fit sheep.
-Run your hand up and down the brisket to check if any white wool has been removed/masked.
-Split the fleece on the side to check length.
+Split fleece on the side to check length.
 Sheep that haven’t been shorn, just dressed back, breach ZSA rules and should therefore be placed down the line.

 A good idea is to line up all the sheep facing lengthways so that comparative length and body depth can be assessed.
 This also gives the spectators a good view of the sheep.
-Be aware of the breed standard with regard to markings and if at a Royal or County Show be prepared to place any sheep not conforming to the breed standard at the bottom of the line.
+Be aware of the breed standard with regard to markings.
+If at a County or Royal Show be prepared to place sheep not conforming to breed standard at the bottom of the line.

 Infectious and Contagious Diseases

-If judges discover an animal with an infectious disease such as orf, ringworm, caseous lymphadenitis then they should request the steward to have that animal returned to its pen.
+If judges discover an animal with an infectious disease such as orf, ringworm or caseous lymphandentitis then they should request the steward to have the animal sent back to the pen.
 This should be done with as little fuss as possible.
 Try to include the animal with others that you do not wish for the short draw.
-Alternatively it should be placed at the side of the ring until the conclusion of the class.
+Alternatively, it should be placed at the side of the ring until the conclusion of the class.

 Do you loose sheep?

-Letting sheep run loose is the best way to see them move naturally and is also the best way to detect sheep with weak pasterns.
-It is unnecessary to loose more that the top 8/10 sheep and only 4/5 should be let go at any one time.
-It is a good idea to loose one and then ask the next handler to loose his sheep so that the second animal runs to join the first one.
-This can be repeated and allows the judge to see each sheep move by itself.
-Beware with older rams and shearlings later in the season as they tend to fight or jump on each other and little can be seen.
+Judges should always let sheep run loose as this is the best way to see them move naturally and is also the best way to detect sheep with weak pasterns.
+It is unnecessary to loose more than the top 8/10 sheep and only 4-5 should be let go at any one time.
+It is a good idea to loose one and then ask the next handler to loose his sheep so that the 2nd animal runs to join the first.
+This can be repeated and allows the judge to see each animal move by itself.
+Beware with senior/shearling rams, especially later in the season as they tend to fight or jump on each other and little can be seen.
 A stick should be carried at this stage to move sheep so that you can see feet and legs.

-It is very important to ensure the ring is secure before letting sheep loose.
+Ensure the ring is secure before letting animals loose.

-Showing animals led on a lead or collar may be normal on the continent but does not generally show the movement of the animal at its best.
-It may also end up with the animal being dragged around by the exhibitor which is of no use to judge or spectator.
-Remember that whilst you are judging the animal, spectators may also be interested in the animal commercially.
+Showing animals led on a lead or collar may be normal on the continent, but does not show the movement of the animal at its best and may also just end up with the animal being dragged around by the exhibitor.
+This is of no use to judge or spectator – remember, whilst you are judging the animal, spectators may also be interested in the animal commercially.

 What is your next step in arriving at your placing?

 Judges by this time should be arriving at their placing.
-Loosing sheep and turning them lengthways should all be tools to help you make up your mind.
+Letting sheep loose and turning them length ways should all be tools to help you make up your mind.
 Use these techniques at the most helpful time in order to make decisions between animals.

 What do you do if all the sheep in the class are not really your choice?